zkaufman/sherpa/docs/fit/index.rst

 .. note::
    I had tried to split this up manaully, but let's see what automodapi thinks of the module.
-There are a bunch of classes that are missing.
+The ``IterFit`` and ``StatInfoResults`` classes are not exported, so how best to document them?
+I think the best thing is to actually get them exported rather than manually adding them as shown below.

 .. automodapi:: sherpa.fit

+.. autoclass:: sherpa.fit.IterFit
+   :members:
+   :undoc-members:

+.. autoclass:: sherpa.fit.StatInfoResults
+   :members:
+   :undoc-members: